External Ids for COL5A3 Gene

-COL5A3 (Collagen, Type V, Alpha 3) is a Protein Coding gene.
-Diseases associated with COL5A3 include ehlers-danlos syndrome, type iii.
-Among its related pathways are PI3K-Akt signaling pathway and Phospholipase-C Pathway.
+COL5A3 (Collagen Type V Alpha 3 Chain) is a Protein Coding gene.
+Among its related pathways are miRNA targets in ECM and membrane receptors and Phospholipase-C Pathway.
 GO annotations related to this gene include heparin binding and extracellular matrix structural constituent.
-An important paralog of this gene is COL3A1.
+An important paralog of this gene is COL5A1.

 UniProtKB/Swiss-Prot for COL5A3 Gene

 Type V collagen is a member of group I collagen (fibrillar forming collagen).
 It is a minor connective tissue component of nearly ubiquitous distribution.
 Type V collagen binds to DNA, heparan sulfate, thrombospondin, heparin, and insulin.